Ace-c/hyprenv/README.md

 > [!NOTE]
 > To sync firefox theme with system theme, You need to change firefox theme location in script `switch7.sh`.
->
-> Config File for New-Tab Extension, Download it & import it in extension

 ## Neovim :
 Install [NvChad](https://nvchad.com/docs/quickstart/install) .